 The downward slope of the demand curve for reserves is easily explained.
 Like anything else, as the price of reserves (in this case, the interest rate paid for them) increases, the quantity demanded decreases.
 As reserves get cheaper, banks will want more of them because the opportunity cost of that added protection, of that added liquidity, is lower.
-But what is the deal with that upside down L-looking reserve supply curve?
+But what is the deal with that weird S-looking reserve supply curve?
 Note that the curve takes a hard right (becomes infinitely elastic) at the discount rate.
 That's because, if the federal funds rate ever exceeded the discount rate, banks' thirst for Fed discount loans would be unquenchable because a clear arbitrage opportunity would exist: borrow at the discount rate and relend at the higher market rate.
-Below that point, the reserve supply curve is vertical (perfectly inelastic) at whatever quantity the Fed wants to supply via open market operations.
+Below that point, the reserve supply curve is vertical (perfectly inelastic) down to the rate at which the Fed pays interest on reserves (it currently pays .25% on both required and excess reserves, a practice begun in October 2008). www.federalreserve.gov/monetarypolicy/reqresbalances.htm Banks are, of course, unwilling to lend in the federal funds market at a rate below what the Fed will pay it, so the curve again becomes flat (infinitely elastic).